uber/prototool/README.md

 Format a Protobuf file and print the formatted file to stdout.
 There are flags to perform different actions:

 - `-d` Write a diff instead.
+- `-f` Fix the file according to the Style Guide.
 - `-l` Write a lint error in the form file:line:column:message if a file is unformatted.
 - `-w` Overwrite the existing file instead.

-By default, the values for `java_multiple_files`, `java_outer_classname`, and `java_package` are updated to reflect what is expected by the [Google Cloud APIs file structure](https://cloud.google.com/apis/design/file_structure), and the value of `go_package` is updated to reflect what we expect for the default Style Guide.
+Conretely, the `-f` flag can be used so that the values for `java_multiple_files`, `java_outer_classname`, and `java_package` are updated to reflect what is expected by the
+[Google Cloud APIs file structure](https://cloud.google.com/apis/design/file_structure), and the value of `go_package` is updated to reflect what we expect for the default Style Guide.
 By formatting, the linting for these values will pass by default.
-See the documentation below for [prototool create](#prototool-create) for an example.
-This functionality can be suppressed by passing the flag `--no-rewrite` to `prototool format`.
+See the documentation below for `prototool create` for an example.

 ##### `prototool create`